 Bessie Coleman (Jan.
 26, 1892–April 30, 1926) was a bravely independent and determined woman who decided that learning to fly provided an exciting challenge.
 However, in the early years of the 20th century she had two strikes against her: her race and her gender.
 Unable to secure flight training in the U.S., she went to France and earned her license.
-On June 15, 1921, Bessie Coleman received the first pilot’s license issued to an African American, male or female, from the Federation Aeronautique Internationale.
+On June 15, 1921, Bessie Coleman received the first pilot’s license issued to an African American woman from the Federation Aeronautique Internationale.

 Coleman’s brief flying career inspired many young African Americans to enter the field of aviation and her legacy continues in the form of aviation clubs and tributes, including the 1995 U.S. postal stamp issued in her honor.
 Each year on the anniversary of her death, African American pilots fly over “Brave Bessie’s” grave in Chicago to drop flowers in her honor.